 Cozy up with this quick and easy one pot red lentil dahl recipe made with red lentils (aka masoor dal), tomatoes, garlic, garlic, ginger and combination of warming spices.
 It makes a flavorful and hearty Indian dish that’s perfect for your next weeknight meal!

-The ingredient list is very easy, you may very well already have all of them on hand.
-I encourage you to gather your ingredients, get in the kitchen and make yourself some of this easy, vegan spicy red lentil Dal.
+The ingredient list is pretty easy using common ingredients you may already have on hand.
+I encourage you to gather your ingredients, get in the kitchen and make yourself a batch because it’s pretty much the best lentil dal ever!

 Happy chopping, dicing, cooking and most of all eating!

 Ingredients You’ll Need

 In this recipe, onion, garlic, ginger and tomatoes are cooked until soft and simmered with red lentils and Indian spices creating a thick and hearty, vegan lentil stew.